OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 * Q: Shall we mention Security Champions and their trainings?

 ## Maturity 3
+### Benefit
+Security is an aspect of product quality, addressed throughout development.

 ### Activity
 Implement a formal training program requiring anyone involved with the software development lifecycle to complete appropriate role and technology-specific training as part of the onboarding process.  based on the criticality of the application and user's role, organization should consider restricting access until the onboarding training has been completed.
 While the organization may source some modules externally, the program should be facilitated and managed in-house and include content specific to the organization and go beyond general security best-practices.
 The program should have a defined curriculum and include tests aimed at establishing understanding and competence in addition to the attestation of participation.
 The training should consist of a combination of industry best practices and organization's internal standards, including training on specific systems in use by the organization.